Basic Eligibility for Your Employees

 - The individual must have earned at least $300 from which SDI deductions were withheld during a previous period.
-The individual must be under the care and treatment of a licensed doctor or accredited religious practitioner during the first eight days of their disability.
+The individual must be under the care and treatment of a licensed physician/practitioner or accredited religious practitioner during the first eight days of their disability.
 (The beginning date of a claim can be adjusted to meet this requirement.)
 The individual must remain under care and treatment to continue receiving benefits.

 - The individual must complete and mail a claim form within 49 days of the date they became disabled or may lose benefits.

-- The individual’s doctor must complete the medical certification of their disability.
+- The individual’s physician/practitioner must complete the medical certification of their disability.
 A nurse practitioner may certify to a disability within his/her scope of practice however, he/she must perform a physical examination and collaborate with a physician or surgeon.
 A licensed midwife, nurse-midwife, or nurse practitioner may complete the medical certification for disabilities related to normal pregnancy or childbirth.
 (If the individual is under the care of a religious practitioner, request a “Practitioner’s Certificate,” DE 2502, from the SDI office.
 Certification by a religious practitioner is acceptable only if the practitioner has been accredited by Employment Development Department.

 An independent medical examination to determine the individual’s initial or continuing eligibility may be required.

 Ineligibility - DI

 Your employee may apply for benefits even if they are not sure they are eligible.
-If they is found to be ineligible for all or part of a period claimed, they will be notified of the ineligible period and the reason.
+If they are found to be ineligible for all or part of a period claimed, they will be notified of the ineligible period and the reason.
 Your employee may not be eligible for DI benefits if they:

 - Are claiming or receiving Unemployment Insurance or Paid Family Leave benefits.

 - Became disabled while committing a crime resulting in a felony conviction.